|

 Google has announced a major change in the way that they handle

-used in queries.
-How does this affect the position of your web pages
+be used in queries.
+How does this affect the position of your

 Why is it important that Google can deal with synonyms?

-reason, it is important that Google's algorithm understands the
+For that reason, it is important that Google's algorithm understands

-words that are used in the search query.
-An important part of understanding
+the words that are used in the search query.
+An important

 The word "guitar box" might be a synonym for "guitar